jaytimm/corpuslingr/README.md

 head(dailyMeta['titles'])
 ##                                                                              titles
 ## 2                        Legal Challenge Targets New Mexico Driver's License System
-## 3              Publicly-Funded New Mexico Spaceport Seeks Confidentiality | New ...
+## 3                        Publicly-Funded New Mexico Spaceport Seeks Confidentiality
 ## 4 Indian Slavery Once Thrived in New Mexico.
 Latinos Are Finding Family Ties to It.
 ## 5                      University of New Mexico Ranked 7th for Application Increase
 ## 6                   New Mexico lawmaker seeks funding for school security | The ...